zhangwei03020915/abp/docs/en/tutorials/book-store-with-abp-suite/part-05.md

 }
 ```

-Here, we have overriden the `GetListAsync` method and changed its result according to our need.
+* Here, we have overridden the `GetListAsync` method and changed its result according to our need.
+* Notice, this class is derieved from the `BooksAppServiceBase` class and implements the `IBooksAppService`.
+* Thus, ABP Suite only modifies the `BooksAppServiceBase` class and implements the necessary services in each generation, but does not generate the files with the `*.Extended` postfixes and let you implement your own custom code.
+* You can create new methods, override an existing method and change its behaviour, add custom hookpoints to extend customization capabilities and more...

 Now, we can open ABP Suite and try to regenerate the book entity and see if our custom code is gone or not:

 ![](./images/suite-end-of-generation-modal.png)

 After the regeneration has been completed, we can check the **BooksAppService.Extended.cs** file and we should see our custom code is there without any modification.
-ABP Suite didn't override our custom code, and finally we can run the application to see the final result:
+ABP Suite didn't override our custom code, and finally, we can run the application to see the final result:

 ![](./images/suite-custom-code-result.png)

-ABP Suite's custom code support is not limited with backend side.
+ABP Suite's custom code support is not limited to the backend side.
 You can also override the UI.
 You can refer to the [Customizing the Generated Code document](../../suite/customizing-the-generated-code.md) for further info.

-## Conclusion
+## Summary

 In this tutorial, you created the bookstore application without needing to write a single line of code with ABP Suite.
 Then, in this last part, you have written custom code in the specified hookpoints and it did not override by ABP Suite.